pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

   - New findings that MAY affect willingness to participate
   - Number of subjects to be enrolled
   - Statement that the study involves research
+  - Incidental findings disclosure (if applicable): Whether incidental findings may be discovered during study procedures, whether and how such findings will be communicated to the subject, and the subject's right to decline receipt of incidental findings (if applicable) per SOP-008

 - **Subject Information Sheets**: Any additional written information provided to subjects (e.g., frequently asked questions, study brochures)